-Football is king each fall in the U.S. – both in terms of fans and bettors.
+Football is king each fall in the US for both fans and bettors.
 A 2019 study by the American Gaming Association shows college football is the third most popular sport to wager on.

-Coming in behind the NFL (93%) and MLB (88%), 84% of those interested in wagering want to bet on NCAA football.
-It’s also a good bet many of those would choose to bet using an online sports betting app.
+Coming in behind the NFL (93%) and MLB (88%), 84% of those interested in sports betting want to bet on NCAA football.
+It’s also a good bet many of those want to bet with an online sportsbook or sports betting app.

-It is no surprise that college football in West Virginia is big.
-It is also unsurprising that WV sports betting on college football stands to be big business.
-The state just needs to get online first.
+With two in-state D1 FBS football programs (WVU and Marshall), it’s no surprise that college football in West Virginia is big.
+It’s also unsurprising that betting on college football stands to be big business as more sportsbooks join the WV market.

-Most college football fans and sports bettors in West Virginia are rooting for one of two teams:
+Most college football fans and sports bettors in West Virginia root for one of two teams:

 - West Virginia University Mountaineers